NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 1. Going back to the primary color of a commercial vehicle, is there any difference between the different code table options?
 2. Why might there be all these different code tables for this?
 (You won't be expected to actually know this, but it's good to ponder it.)
 3. Find all the values for a person's eye color.
-4. What if you wanted to describe the eye color as "Faded Blue Jean".
+4. What if you wanted to describe the eye color as "The color of my favorite pair of faded blue jeans"?
 5. What do you think happens if a code table has no enumerations defined?
-What will validate and what wont?
+What will validate and what won't?

 ## Metadata

+1. What does the Human Services domain count as metadata?
+2. What about the Screening domain?
+3. Think up an example of metadata about this class.

 ## Combining Domains - Augmentations

-## External Standards
+1. Can you mix and match NIEM elements into your own Augmentation?

 ## Creating New Objects - Simple Data

+1. Write up XML Schema (sorry JSON folks) to create a pair of elements to rate this class on a scale of 1-5 and provide a comment.
+2. Write up the XML or JSON that matches.

 ## Creating New Objects - Complex Objects

+1. Write up XML Schema to create an evaluation object, holding the pair of elements from the prior exercise.
+2. Write up the XML or JSON that matches.

 # Resources